Gas Hob vs Electric Hob: So Which Hob Is Actually Cheaper To Run?

 • ~1.3–1.6 kWh × 28p = 36–45p per hour

-Why efficiency changes the real cost
+Why efficiency matters more than the headline cost

-• Water boils faster
+• water boils faster

 Cooking habits matter more than fuel type